SimonFJ20/courses/compiler/chapter_1.md

 ## 1.4 Parsing source code

-The user don't want to write expressions in as object representation.
-They want to write the source code notation.
-To make our program understand the input program, it will have to be able to parse the source language.
+Users don't want to write their programs as object representation.
+Instead, they want to write their programs in source code.
+To make our program understand the input program, it needs to be able to parse the source language.

 I'll propose an implementation in which I'll split parsing up in 2 steps.